In order to reach the mountaintop you have to stay hungry.

-The wolf at the top of the hill has attained success and can eat whenever he wants to.
-He is comfortable.
+The wolf at the top of the hill has attained success and can eat whenever they choose.
+The wolf is comfortable.

 However, there is a wolf coming up the hill who is hungry.

-He knows that if he does not eat then he will starve and die.
+This wolf knows that if they do not eat then they will starve and die.

-The only thing driving him is hunger because his existence is on the line.
+The only thing driving this wolf is hunger because their existence is on the line.